Tatra K5: Construction

 The Tatra K5 was a bidirectional two-section tram based, on the earlier Tatra K2.
 The K5, unlike the K2, was a bidirectional tram, with driver's cabins at both ends.
-It's body consisted of two sections, with four doors spread across each side of the conjoined sections.
+Its body consisted of two sections, with three double doors spread across each side of the conjoined sections.
 A feature of the K5 was the division of the interior into passenger classes; the first class was separated from the second class by a chain with leather upholstery.
 Unlike the K2, the K5 cars could be coupled in pairs; this was tested in Prague and shortly after its commissioning in Cairo, but the local operator did not use this feature.

 The interior mostly used parts from the and K2 and Tatra T3.
-The K5s did not have heaters, conductor's stations, or sandblasters installed in the interior.
+The K5s did not have heaters, conductor's stations, or sandboxes installed in the interior.
 The windows were adapted for the subtropical climate by having sliding upper and lower parts.
 The electrical equipment of the K5 was adapted for the climatic conditions of the subtropical belt.
 The electrical equipment was based on the electrical equipment of the K2.
 The electric current was taken from the overhead line by two pantographs, each of them located on the roof of a section.
 The trams were equipped for slow travel, reaching speeds up to 30 km/h.